 Curriculum Interventions: As indicated, our main focus is in the area of teacher upskilling at Foundation Phase and Primary School level, although a certain amount of work is also done at Intermediate and Senior level.
 In addition to teacher training and support, child-directed services are provided, especially in the fields of Literacy, Science and Technology and Arts and Culture.
 Mastery of all the subjects below is key to the child’s development and progress through his/her school career.

-– Arts and Culture (Music, Drama, Pottery, Puppetry, Visual Art, Crafts)
+– Arts and Culture (Music, Pottery, Visual Art, Crafts)

 Social and Remedial Projects:

 – School Counselling: An educational psychologist assists individual children identified by teachers as having emotional or behavioural problems.